nilern/kauno/design.md

 4. Extract the unification variable values.
 If a unification variable was left undefined (e.g. not mentioned in the function signature), signal an error.
 5. Rebind the universals to the extracted unification variable values.
-6. Evaluate the `fn` expression in that environment and return the result.
+6. Evaluate the `fn` expression in that environment, add the result to the cache and return it.

+## Multimethods

+### CallMultiMethod

+(After the callee and arguments have been evaluated:)

+1. **CheckArities**
+2. Make a cache lookup with the argument signature.
+3. If successful, **DoCallFunction** the found function and return the result.
+4. Else for all template methods:
+    1. Try **InstantiateTemplatedFunction**
+    2. If successful **DoCallFunction** the resulting function and return the result.
+    3. Else continue loop.
+6. If we get here, no suitable method exists; signal an error.

 ## Types